 The “eRIN” Pathway

-Currently, the only way for dairies, WWTPs, and landfills to take advantage of D3 cellulosic RINs is to upgrade their biogas to high quality renewable natural gas and show that this RNG is being used as fuel for CNG vehicles.
-This can be done by either fueling a vehicle on-site with RNG or injecting the RNG into a natural gas pipeline and setting up a contractual agreement with a CNG vehicle fleet.
-In 2014, the RFS program allowed RINs to be acquired through charging EVs with electricity from renewable biomass, known colloquially as the eRIN pathway, but no one has proposed a pathway that has been authorized by the EPA.
-Because infrastructure already exists for biogas electricity (e.g. 75% of landfill gas projects generate electricity), an eRIN pathway would further incentivize biogas producers to generate electricity and significantly reduce how much biogas is wasted through flaring.
+Currently, the only way for dairies, WWTPs, and landfills to take advantage of D3 cellulosic RINs is to upgrade their biogas to renewable natural gas and deploy it as a dedicated fuel for CNG or LNG vehicles.
+This can be done by either fueling a vehicle on-site with RNG or injecting the RNG into a natural gas pipeline and transporting the product to a customer for a contracted end-use as transportation fuel.
+In 2014, the RFS program authorized an eRIN patheway – an opportunity for RINs to be generated when EVs are charged with electricity derived from renewable biomass, including biomethane., To date, EPA has not approved any applications to begin generating eRINs.
+Because infrastructure already exists for biogas-derived electricity (e.g. 75% of all non-RNG, landfill gas to energy projects generate electricity), an eRIN pathway may further incentivize biogas producers to generate electricity and significantly reduce how much biogas is wasted through flaring.

 According to a report analyzing some of EPA’s proposed updates to the RFS, two of the main issues plaguing the eRIN pathway are deciding which of the many related parties should be awarded RINs and avoiding giving more than one RIN to different parties for the same unit of electricity.
 The EPA has considered giving RINs to EV drivers, EV manufacturers, EV charging station operators, and the facilities that produce the renewable electricity.
 The EPA should prioritize working with the industry to solve these issues in the eRIN pathway so that waste-to-energy facilities can generate RINs in more ways than solely upgrading biogas to RNG for transportation fuel.
 They can look to existing RNG pipeline injection pathways and renewable energy certificate programs as models that have overcome similar issues.